Yunoia/fe-developer-assignment/README.md

     * Found a bug?
 Feel free to create [Pull Request](https://github.com/Yunoia/fe-developer-assignment/compare) - Bonus points are guaranteed ;)
     * You can find our example deployment [here](https://api.graph.cool/simple/v1/cjah9azoi0xja0149nl4uptls)
 2. Implement Single Page Application with next User Scenarios:
-    * As a Guest I can view all posts
+    * As a Guest I can view all posts with pagination
     * As a Guest I can find posts by **name**
     * As a Guest I can sort all posts by **created** ASC/DESC
     * As a Guest I click on a post to see full information